Analysis of the near-side ridge structure in pp collisions via Momentum-Kick Model: Momentum-Kick Model (MKM)

 In the case of pp collisions at 13 TeV from ALICE (red), $m_d = m_\pi$ resulted in an overly narrow distribution with the Full Width at Half Maximum (FWHM) of approximately $0.7$ GeV, which failed to adequately describe the data, particularly in the $p_T > 1$ GeV region.
 Setting $m_d=1$ GeV resulted in a FWHM of approximately $1.6$ GeV and provided a better fit to the observed data across a broader $p_T$ range.
 A similar trend was observed in the CMS 7 TeV data (grey), indicating that $m_d = 1$ GeV offers a better fit across different energies.
 Consequently, we used $m_d=1$ GeV in this study to explain various $p_T$ ranges, consistent with previous studies \cite{PbPb, Wong_1, Wong_2, Wong_3, Wong_4, Wong_5, Hanul}.
 Similar trends were observed for 13 TeV data from other collaborations.

 In Eq. (\ref{equation:eq6}), $x$ represents the light-cone variable defined as follows:

-where $y_b$ corresponds to the beam rapidity, defined as $y_b = \cosh^{-1}{\sqrt{s_{\text{NN}}}/2m_N}$, with $m_N$ representing the mass of beam particles.
+An increase in the daughter particle’s rapidity $( y_i $ leads to an exponential rise in the value of $x$.
+This exponential behavior is determining the fraction of the parent’s longitudinal momentum that the daughter particle inherits during the production process \cite{Wong_Book}.
+In the Eq.(\ref{equation:eq8}), $y_b$ corresponds to the beam rapidity, defined as $y_b = \cosh^{-1}{\sqrt{s_{\text{NN}}}/2m_N}$, with $m_N$ representing the mass of beam particles.
 Since we aim to elucidate the ridge structure in proton-proton collisions, we set $m_N$ to the proton mass.